Register Today & Receive Free Shipping On All Orders Over $500

 30. What are the key considerations for treating older patients with lip fillers?

-When treating older patients, consider the degree of volume loss, skin elasticity, and the presence of perioral wrinkles.
-A conservative approach and the use of fillers specifically designed for mature skin, like Volbella, can help achieve natural and satisfying results.
+Consider degree of volume loss, skin elasticity, and presence of perioral wrinkles.
+A conservative approach and fillers well-suited to mature skin (such as Volbella or Restylane Kysse) help achieve natural results.

 Please leave your email below and we will notify you when stock for this item has replenished.